CDA Pursues Upgradation Of Urban Amenities, Infrastructure - UrduPoint

 CDA Pursues Upgradation Of Urban Amenities, Infrastructure

-ISLAMABAD, (UrduPoint / Pakistan Point News - 16th Aug, 2023 ) :The Capital Development Authority (CDA) is taking concrete steps for ensuring the provision of urban facilities to the city dwellers and maintenance of infrastructure including the installation of street lights, road carpeting and resolving water-related issues, neglected in the past.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 20th Aug, 2023 ) :The Capital Development Authority (CDA) is taking concrete steps for ensuring the provision of urban facilities to the city dwellers and maintenance of infrastructure including the installation of street lights, road carpeting, and resolving water-related issues, neglected in the past.

 "Special attention is being given to the completion of the remaining development works in the sectors I, G, H and D series, provision of civic facilities, and facilitating the home builders in these sectors in pursuance of the directives of Chairman CDA Noor ul Amin Mengal," an official told APP.